 When a young porn actress befriends an 85-year-old reclusive widow, you can't really know what to expect.
 Besedka Johnson (RIP), made this her first and last film, and she was phenomenal!
-Dree Hemingway (Ernest Hemingway's great grand child) is sublime and portrayed her character so convincingly, with a brush of spunk and grace.
+Dree Hemingway (Ernest Hemingway's great grand daughter) is sublime and portrayed her character so convincingly, with a brush of spunk and grace.
 "Starlet" is visually stunning, riveting, and emotionally pleasing.
 I am blown away.

 The two lead women in are majestic.
 It makes me so happy that Besedka Johnson achieved a performance like this so late into her life, and as a complete novice.
 Incredible.
 I’m a real sucker for these old/young character relationships, but their dynamic is particularly lovely.
 The scene in which Sadie returns in tears having lost Starlet was heartbreaking.

 Dree Hemingway's performance felt very natural and real which made the friendship between Jane and Sadie more special because you start to develop a sense of care for this dysfunctional friendship.
 It certainly stands out from the typical indie flick.